-On August 3, 2020, we entered into an underwritten public offering of our securities, or the Public Offering, pursuant to which we will sell an aggregate of (a) 569,043 shares of our common stock, including 92,856 shares subject to the underwriter's option to purchase additional shares, or the Shares, and (b) pre-funded warrants to purchase 142,857 shares of our common stock, or the Pre-Funded Warrants, to the underwriter.
-The Shares will be sold at the public offering price of \$10.50 per share.
-The Pre-Funded Warrants will be sold at a public offering price of \$10.499 per Pre-Funded Warrant, which represents the per share public offering price for the Shares less a \$0.001 per share exercise price for each such Pre-Funded Warrant.
+On August 6, 2020, we completed an underwritten public offering of our securities, or the Public Offering, pursuant to which we sold an aggregate of (a) 569,043 shares of our common stock, including 92,856 shares subject to the underwriter's option to purchase additional shares, or the Shares, and (b) pre-funded warrants to purchase 142,857 shares of our common stock, or the Pre-Funded Warrants, to the underwriter.
+The Shares were sold at the public offering price of \$10.50 per share.
+The Pre-Funded Warrants were sold at a public offering price of \$10.499 per Pre-Funded Warrant, which represents the per share public offering price for the Shares less a \$0.001 per share exercise price for each such Pre-Funded Warrant.